 Third, I will enhance activities of the AOGS journals (Geoscience Letters) through collaboration with other international atmospheric science journals.
-I am an Editor or Board Member for several journals (Journal of the Meteorological Society of Japan, SOLA, Progress in Earth and Planetary Science, Monthly Weather Review, Journal of Advances in Modeling Earth Systems) and I will use my experience and influence to invigorate and develop the AOGS journals.
+I have been an editor or a board member for several journals (Journal of the Meteorological Society of Japan, SOLA, Progress in Earth and Planetary Science, Monthly Weather Review, Current Climate Change Report) and I will use my experience and influence to invigorate and develop the AOGS journals.